windyboy/go-caatsm/README.md

 - **Batch Processing**: Messages are processed in configurable batches (default: 50)
-- **Database Inserts**: Uses PostgreSQL `COPY FROM` for efficient batch inserts
+- **Database Inserts**: Uses PostgreSQL `COPY FROM` for efficient batch inserts via `Repository.InsertBatch`.
+The default processor issues single inserts, but you can switch to buffered batches in high-throughput deployments.
 - **Connection Pooling**: Configurable PostgreSQL connection pool
 - **JetStream**: Reliable message delivery with automatic retries